yavuzkaraca/Topographic-Projection-Sim/README.md

 - "Ephrin-A/EphA specific co-adaptation as a novel mechanism in topographic axon guidance" by Fiederling et al., eLife, 2017.
 [Read the paper](http://dx.doi.org/10.7554/eLife.25533)

 ## Acknowledgments
 Special thanks to Dr. Franco Weth from KIT's Department of Neurobiology for his expert guidance throughout this project.
+Additional thanks to Fynn Burger for helping with the implementation of several parameters, identifying/fixing bugs and analyzing the simulation logic.

 ## Features
 - **Implemented in Python**: Completely reworked and refined in Python for improved accessibility, cleaner software design and enhanced performance.